Logo Copyright © 2007 NCCG - All Rights Reserved

 • 6.
 Works of service (Eph.4:11-12)

 Important though these offices are, they are not the end in themselves -- it is the ministry they bring forth which either qualifies them for, or disqualifies them from, these offices.
-These organisations are sending out apostles who often do not imitate the apostolic ministry of the New Testament, prophets who do rarely prophesy as the prophets of old (or otherwise issue false and scripturally disjunctive prophecies), evangelists who do not evangelise like the New Testament evangelists, and teachers who are teaching doctrines very different from those taught to the first Christians.
+These organisations are sending out apostles who often do not imitate the apostolic ministry of the New Testament, prophets who do rarely prophesy as the nevi'im (prophets) of old (or otherwise issue false and scripturally disjunctive prophecies), evangelists who do not evangelise like the New Testament evangelists, and teachers who are teaching doctrines very different from those taught to the first believers.

 Are these offices to be found in your denomination?
 And are they performing the kind of ministry indicated in the New Testament?
-If the answer to either or both of these questions is in the negative, then there is no way that you can be brought into Christian maturity and into the fullness of Christ, and there is no way that your denomination can ever come to a "unity in the faith" with the body of redeemed and sanctified Christians.
+If the answer to either or both of these questions is in the negative, then there is no way that you can be brought into Christian maturity and into the fullness of Messiah, and there is no way that your denomination can ever come to a "unity in the faith" with the body of redeemed and sanctified believers.

 2. Teaching Correct Doctrine

 To some extent, all of these occur simultaneously to differing degrees though there may be said to be distinct phases in spiritual maturing which may be matched with the responsibilities of high office.
 The net result is works of service.
-The Gospel, beginning doctrinally in an educational environment, always leads to active, concrete service of one form or another.
+The Besorah (Gospel), beginning doctrinally in an educational environment, always leads to active, concrete service of one form or another.

 3. Bible Translations

-The only version which would fall outside the whole of this spectrum is the Inspired Version of the Holy Scriptures published by the Saints' Church which claims to be a prophetic translation of the King James Bible (perhaps better called the Inspired King James Version).
+The only version which would fall outside the whole of this spectrum is the 'Inspired Version' of the Holy Scriptures published by the Community of Christ (RLDS) which claims to be a prophetic translation of the King James Bible (perhaps better called the 'Inspired King James Version').

 KEY CHRISTIAN DOCTRINES EXAMINED